 No matter the season, it’s vital to protect your little one’s skin from the sun – including if you choose to try sun exposure to help their eczema.
 The sun’s rays can harm the skin (leading to things like skin cancer and other skin damage), and sunburn can damage the skin barrier and worsen eczema.
 We recommend consulting with your health care provider or dermatologist for personalised advice on how much sun your little one needs so you can approach sun exposure safely while keeping them protected from any harmful effects.

 It's essential to follow Sun Smart recommendations when enjoying the outdoors, including:

 - Covering up with protective clothing that covers as much skin as possible

 - Use sunscreen (more below about which types to look for) and reapply as per the directions

 - Wear a hat and sunnies

 - Seek shade

-Spending more time outdoors this Summer?
-Check out our post about Spring remedies where you can find lots of tips for managing your child’s eczema in the great outdoors.
+Are you spending more time outdoors this spring and summer?
+Check out our post, ‘Spring Remedies for Eczema’, where you’ll find many tips for managing your child’s eczema in the great outdoors.

 Disclaimer: Information provided is of a general nature only, and you should always consult your medical professional.